 I like to have as few open as possible and I like to keep them organized by window (one for email and Slack, one for google drive/sheets/docs, etc).
 For me, this is a simple but effective productivity tip.
 When the stress is starting to become too much or I’ve betrayed myself with an unacceptable amount of open tabs, I hit the ol’ ‘Command-Q’ and start with a clean slate.
 I can easily remember which tabs that I actually need to re-open.

 “I take a walk every 2-3 hours for about 10 minutes.
 It helps me de-stress, focus, and also helps me get in some needed steps”

 Ani is definitely onto something here, and as someone who wears the hat of content creator, I’ll take this a step further.
 If you’re someone who’s job is to develop content, taking a break for this long or longer can help generate ideas.
 It’s called unconscious processing or unconscious cognition.

 As HubSpot explains, unconscious processing is the 3rd step of James Webb Young’s “4 step process to producing ideas“.
 It essentially says that after gathering and digesting raw material, you should stop trying to bring ideas together and do anything to take your mind off of it.
 Listening to music, watching a movie, or like Ani said, going for a walk.
 “Even when you’re not actively thinking about a problem, the mind has its own way of processing information and making connections.”

 Sooner or later, most of us struggle with staying productive.
-While some hacks work better for different people and a simple Google search can reveal dozens of more tips on productivity and stress relief, hopefully you’ll find some of these helpful.
-Let us know what hacks work for you by interacting with us on social media.
+While some tips work better for different people and a simple Google search can reveal dozens of more hacks on productivity and stress relief, hopefully you’ll find some of these helpful.
+Let us know what hacks work for you by interacting with us on Facebook and Twitter.